aimee-mcneil-melville/ToDo-Full-Stack/README.md

 }
 ```

-When we refer to the props in JSX we have to put it inside curly braces, like so:
+When we refer to a prop in JSX we have to put it inside curly braces, like so:

 ```jsx
 <span>{this.props.name}</span>